-You do not have to be a student, or a scout, or a member of an organization to be a volunteer.
-There are many opportunities for individuals to volunteer on the wildlife area (see page 85 for some on-going opportunities).
+You do not have to be a student, a scout, or a member of an organization volunteer.
+There are many opportunities for individuals to volunteer on the wildlife area (see page 85 for some ongoing opportunities).
 Individual volunteers have donated their time and talents to clean up parking lots, repair fences, paint over graffiti, and help fix roads.
 Volunteers have even helped build ADA-accessible hunting and viewing blinds.